How to Write a Personal Statement for Graduate School Examples?

 Because of our shared passion for using engineering to help real families and communities advance, I am requesting admission to the XYZ Engineering master’s program this upcoming semester.
 I intend to pursue study of assistive technology development.
 My overall objective is to make strides in the cost-effectiveness of and broader access too necessary technology in classrooms across the country.
 Together with your rigorous academic program and support, I believe I can do that as a member of the XYZ Engineering school community.

-Feel free to refer back to these grad school personal statement examples throughout the writing process.
+Feel free to refer back to these personal statement for graduate school sample throughout the writing process.
 Or check out our How to Write a Personal Statement article for more advice.
 You can also find a sample letter of intent here.
 Good luck!

 Find Student Loans